alexdebrie/dynamodb-workshop/02-query/README.md

 ## Conclusion

 That completes this second lesson!
 You saw how to create a DynamoDB table with a composite primary key.
-You then quickly loaded data with the `BatchWriteItem` operation and read it back with the `GetItem` operation.
+You then quickly loaded data with the `BatchWriteItem` operation and read multiple items back with the `BatchGetItem` operation.
 Finally, you saw the power of a composite primary key when you used the `Query` operation to find multiple items with the same primary key.

 In the [next lesson](../03-secondary-indexes/README.md), you will learn how to enable multiple access patterns on the same item using secondary indexes.